VPeron/password_manager/README.md

 - To register as a user: python3 main.py -r

-NOTE: The main intention is for single user user within a local network but one may need a personal and professional accounts, for instance, separated.
+NOTE: The main intention is for single user usage within a local network but one may need a personal and professional accounts, for instance, separated.

 - To login as a user: python3 main.py -l